RAKwireless WisMesh Pocket V2 3% Discount Code Meshtastic-EMCS

 My solution is to build a “go bag” for an Anytone 578 mobile radio.
 Stay tuned for future updates as this project develops.

-I am super excited about the possibilities of these two-way communication devices.
-I have added two more to my collections and will likely add more in the future.
+I am super excited about the possibilities of these two-way encrypted communication devices.
+I have added two more to my comms kit and will likely add more in the future.
 To learn more watch the video above and checkout meshtastic.org

-Does encrypted off-grid communications interest you?
-If the answer is yes then you should check out LoRa Meshtastic devices.
+Does your communication plan need encrypted off-grid?
+If the answer is yes, then you should check out LoRa radios (Meshtastic) devices.
+Learn more here and at my other YouTube channel: EmComm Solutions

 Cell phone have become an integral part of our daily lives.
 In an emergency cellular service can be interrupted but not always.
 Additionally, cellular service companies have several clever ways to rapidly restore service after a disaster.
 In this video I provide some tips for using your cell phone before, during, and after a disaster.